 Your Student Aid Report (SAR) will indicate you were selected.
 All selected Mercyhurst students will be sent a letter which details the documents required to complete verification.
 An email will also be sent to your Mercyhurst Lakers email address informing you of your selection and what is needed.

 Upon submission of all requested documents, it can take up to three weeks for your verification material to be reviewed.
 Once reviewed, you will be notified of any additional documentation needed.
-If nothing further is required, your information will be processed and your financial aid award will be completed.
-Students will receive notification via email that their verification has been complete.
+If nothing further is required, your information will be processed and your financial aid file will be complete.
+Students will receive notification via email that their verification has been completed.

-Typically, we begin awarding our returning students who have completed the FAFSA in mid-April.
-However, if you are selected for verification, you will not receive notification of your award until all required documentation is submitted and the verification process is complete.
+Typically, we begin awarding our returning students who have completed the FAFSA in mid-May.
+However, if you are selected for verification, your award letter will not show federal student loans or federal PELL grant (if applicable) or federal work study (if applicable) until all required documentation is submitted and the verification process is complete.

 While there are several types of verification which may require different documents, the most common type requires the following forms:

 We may request additional or alternative documentation based on the verification process for which you were selected.

 Yes, you must get an IRS Verification of Non-Filing Letter even if you did not work at all in the tax year being referred to on the FAFSA being verified.
 Only dependent students who did not file a 2016 income tax form are not required to obtain this letter.